Legal issues

 Interestingly, alternative abductors a Polish grandma is likely to threaten one with aren’t much better.

-The odds of Licho or of a policeman appearing to snatch the unruly kids are pretty low – I can attest to it from the experience of thirty-something years on this Earth, and I have yet to encounter a Baba Yaga.
+The odds of a demonic witch snatching the unruly kids are pretty low.
+I can attest to it from the experience of thirty-something years on this Earth, and having yet to encounter a Baba Yaga.
 Though, if understand society’s fear of aging correctly, it’s just a matter of time before I see one looking back at me in the mirror.

 All in all, as much as the above mystical kidnappings belong to a myth, using them as a scare tactic against troublemaking children has a 100% success rate.